IBM/charts/GUIDELINES.md

         name: "Operator"
 ```

-## Image vulnerabilities

-All images used in the product need to be scanned by the IBM Cloud Private Vulnerability Advisor and vulnerable packages must be fixed.
-In addition, you must have a process in place to address new image vulnerabilities over time.
-The documentation for Vulnerability Advisor can be found in the [Knowledge Center](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.1.2/manage_cluster/vuln_advisor.html).

-## Kubernetes security privileges

-Charts should be deployable by a regular user, who does not have an administrative role, such as cluster admin.
-If an elevated Kubernetes role is required, this must be clearly documented in the chart's README.md.

-## License

-The chart itself be Apache 2.0 licensed, and must contain the Apache 2.0 license in the LICENSE file at the root of the chart.
-The chart may also package additional license files, such as the license for the product being deployed, in the LICENSES directory.
-Both the LICENSE file and files in the LICENSES directory will be displayed to the user for agreement when deploying through the IBM Cloud Private user interface.
-Product licenses provided in the chart must align with the licenses in the Docker images.

-## Liveness and readiness probes

-Workloads should enable monitoring of their own health using livenessProbes and readinessProbes. |

 ## Metering integration

 The IBM Cloud Private metering service collects usage information for containers running on IBM Cloud Private based on virtual processor cores available, capped, and/or utilized by the containerized components that make up the running workload.